catalinred/catalinred.github.com/_posts/2010-10-05-center-a-block-element-without-knowing-its-width-part-ii.markdown

 layout: post
 slug: center-a-block-element-without-knowing-its-width-part-ii
 title: Center a block element without knowing its width - Part II
+description: Maybe one of the most tricky problem: center a block element without knowing its width.
 wordpress_id: 560
 categories:
 - CSS